Alternatives to glucophage for treating insulin resistance in PCOS

 The berries have been used as an herbal drug for both the male and female reproductive systems.
 The leaves are believed to have the same effect but to a lesser degree.
 This plant is commonly called monk’s pepper because it was originally used as anti-libido medicine by monks to aid their attempts to remain celibate.
 It is believed to decrease sexual interest, hence the name chaste tree.

+One study has found that treatment with one variety of Chinese Vitex caused a slight reduction of a pituitary hormone known as prolactin in mice.
+There are no studies in human beings.
 There are no studies which have looked at the effects of Vitex in women with PCOS.